Group of diverse students smiling at each other outside, with search bar overlay

-4 Things to Look for in Your College Search
+4 Important Things to Look for in Your College Search

-Obviously, most high school students applying to college are focused on education.
-That’s why schools like Harvard, Princeton, Yale and the other “name-brand” colleges are in such high demand.
+Most high school students applying to college are focused on education—for good reason.
+That’s why schools like Harvard University, Princeton University, Yale University, and the other “name-brand” colleges are in such high demand.
 However, if you’re going to be spending the next four years somewhere, it’s probably best to do some research beyond U.S. News & World Report rankings and really get a feel for the school based on your own opinions and feelings.
-And while there’s a lot of factors to consider, here’s four that I've found crucial for me as I’ve been going about my own college search.
+And while there are a lot of factors to consider, here are four that I've found crucial for me as I’ve been going about my own college search.

 Many prospective students forget that the schools they’re applying to could be their home for the next four years.
 It’s important to know about a school’s housing, food, transportation, and campus safety.
-A friend of mine at Rice University said she loves the school, but the food isn’t so great, and everything closes early.
-Make sure to research dining options, as well as the quality of the dorms and off-campus housing.
+My friend at Rice University said she loved the school, but the food wasn’t so great and everything closed early.
+Make sure to research dining options, the quality of the dorms and off-campus housing, and other daily life things.
 Housing tours can be very useful if you have the opportunity to go on some.
-Also, if you plan on taking your car to college, make sure there is parking available, especially for freshmen.
-Factoring all of these things in your decision is only doing yourself a favor because you’ll be ensuring your day-to-day life on campus is the most convenient it can be, which can lend to more easily keeping up with your studies or other responsibilities.
+Also, if you plan on taking your car to college, make sure there's parking available, especially for freshmen.
+Factoring all of these things into your decision is only doing yourself a favor because you’ll be ensuring your day-to-day campus life is the most convenient it can be, which can lead to more easily keeping up with your studies or other responsibilities.

 Related: How to Figure Out Your College Costs

-Start researching other important college factors using our College Search tool!
+Start finding colleges that meet your needs when it comes to these four important factors using our College Search tool!

 Like what you’re reading?